adner/adner.github.io/_posts/2025-10-18-teams-ai-sdk-m365-agents-toolkit-doom.markdown

 ![alt text](/images/251018/copilot.png)

 While all of this is very exciting and pretty usable, using the M365 Agents Toolkit and SDK is not for the faint of heart.
-Maybe it is just me, but the large amount of "black box magic" that goes on when provisioning infrastructure using the toolkit makes me feel that I am not really in control, and I find it a bit hard to understand why sometimes the Bot Framework is used, and sometimes the Azure Bot Service, confusing (old?) versions of libraries that are part of the toolkit, etc.
+The large amount of "black box magic" involved in provisioning infrastructure can make it feel like you're not fully in control.
+Additionally, when searching for documentation online, the sheer number of framework versions and similarly-named Teams CLIs makes my head spin, to say the least (more on that below).

 M365 Agents SDK is for sure the most powerful "pro code" option out there, but since our use-case is to create a bot only in Teams, there is also another option - the **Teams AI Library**.
 So let's explore it!

 ### The Teams AI Library

 The [Teams AI Library v2](https://learn.microsoft.com/en-us/microsoftteams/platform/teams-ai-library/welcome) (not v1, which was the one used in the Teams agent template in the toolkit, see above) is a simpler, more developer-friendly framework that can be used to create AI Agents in Teams.
-It says that it has an "improved developer experience in mind", and a "streamlined developer experience".
-Let's find out if this is indeed the case...
+It says that it has an "improved, streamlined developer experience in mind".
+Let's find out if that is indeed the case...

 It comes with a [CLI](https://learn.microsoft.com/en-us/microsoftteams/platform/teams-ai-library/developer-tools/cli) (not to be confused with the older [Teams Toolkit CLI](https://learn.microsoft.com/en-us/microsoftteams/platform/toolkit/teams-toolkit-cli?pivots=version-three)), and we can use this CLI to scaffold a C# agent project: